Krowemoh/NSH/README.md

 ## Installation

 Pull the file and then simply compile it.

-In Linux:
+There are compile time directives you can use to compile NovaShell for UniVerse or D3.
+The default is UniVerse.

+If you are using D3 10.2 or earlier, you'll need to use the compile time directives and also a cleaner program as ifdefs are not respected.

+The following instructions assume you are installing NovaShell on UniVerse on Linux.
+Otherwise, you'll need to edit the directives before you copy and compile NovaShell.

+At the command line:
 ```
+$ git clone git@github.com:Krowemoh/NovaShell.git
+$ cd NovaShell
-$ wget https://raw.githubusercontent.com/Krowemoh/NovasShell/main/NSH -O /path/to/BP/NSH
+$ cp NSH /path/to/BP/NSH
 ```

 In Universe